 - I also had leftover cajun shrimp which I chopped up and added.
 It was really delicious so keep that in mind.
 I have a cilantro lime shrimp recipe that would go great with this dish.

-172 cals / 9.8g fat / 20g carbs / 0.9g fiber / 3g protein
+The nutritional information for 1 serving is: 172 cals / 9.8g fat / 20g carbs / 0.9g fiber / 3g protein

-Spicy Mexican Corn (Using Leftover Corn)
+Spicy Mexican Corn using Leftover Corn Recipe

 Ingredients